Know your tax: interest deductibility and the bright-line test

 Changes to the bright-line test

-From 1 July 2024, the bright-line test returns to a two-year period.
-This means if you sell your rental on or after 1 July 2024, you’ll be taxed on any gains you make from the sale if you’ve owned the property for two years or less.
+From 1 July 2024, the bright-line test returned to a two-year period.
+This means if you sold your rental on or after 1 July 2024, you’ll be taxed on any capital gains you make from the sale if you’ve owned the property for two years or less.

-The main home and rollover relief exclusions will still apply, but they’ll be tested slightly differently.
+The main home and rollover relief exclusions still apply, but they’re tested slightly differently.

 Main home